What is the main source of law authorising this entity form?

 Is it possible to appoint corporate directors or must all directors be natural persons?

-Please see answer above.
+Please see the comments above.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?